Your Complete Guide To Creating Authentic Video

 Film everything that happens on the shoot, especially the mistakes.
 Customers have seen too many “perfect” videos that feel completely overproduced.
 They want realism and small accidents they can relate to, so let them experience one or two of the many funny flubs which happen in every production.
 Use real moments as they happen, not just the stuff that was controlled.

 Customers expect consistently high-quality productions, and they won’t keep watching something that fails in this regard.
 Some videos are thought to be more authentic at first by appearing low-quality, but this trick only works in limited ways and can’t be used over and over.
 When you try to build a relationship with your customers by giving them valuable content, they will keep coming back so long as your quality was and remains high.

 Audiences now care if a marketing video was “real” or crafted.
 Of course, all videos are created for some effect and customers know what your company values, but authentic video must feel more real.
 Consider the backlashes against reality television and TV wrestling when people realized how scripted they could be.
 Before that point, those forms of entertainment were extremely popular because they felt more real than everything else.

 Modern audiences don’t trust super-polished brand marketing, but that doesn’t mean your video should be unpolished either.
 Viewers want real people and real stories instead of actors reading scripts.
 They want high quality but not overproduction.

-Professional video production companies like AJI Media in Philadelphia produce video in various formats and styles, and can provide every level of support on Authentic Video strategy, production and distribution.
+Professional video production companies like AJI Media in Philadelphia produce videos in various formats and styles and can provide every level of support on authentic video strategy, production, and distribution.
 As they work with you to create these videos, your team will see first-hand how authenticity adds to your brand.
-Contact AJI Media soon to learn more!